zhw2017544211/SRDlie/README.md

 # SRSlie

-This repository contains the code related to a paper currently under review at *The Visual Computer*.
+This repository contains the code related to a paper currently under review at *journal of visual communication and image representation*.
 Some parts of the model code will be open-sourced upon acceptance of the paper.
 Please stay tuned.

 ## Code Reference